macks22/ai/gps/README.md

 ### Means-ends Analysis

 The method of problem-solving used by the GPS is means-ends analysis.
-Aristotle wrote what is perhaps what is perhaps the most elegant formulation of the theory of means-ends analysis in the chapter entitled "The nature of deliberation and its objects" of the Nicomachean Ethics (Book III.3,1112b):
+Aristotle wrote what is perhaps the most elegant formulation of the theory of means-ends analysis in the chapter entitled "The nature of deliberation and its objects" of the Nicomachean Ethics (Book III.3,1112b):

 > We deliberate not about ends, but about means.
 For a doctor does not deliberate whether he shall heal, nor an orator whether he shall persuade,